shawngraham/hist1900/docs/2.Assessment/Personal Memex.md

 	- atomic notes as appropriate
 	- interlinkages
 	- links outwards to others' memexes, or hypothesis permalinked annotations
-	- maps of content as appropriate providing a useufl'way in' to your memex as suits your own research interests
+	- maps of content as appropriate providing a useful l'way in' to your memex as suits your own research interests

 ### Third Assessment
 - have at least another five sources adequately translated into note form